arleysouza/jwt-postgresql/README.md

 ```
 - A tabela `products` possui os campos `name` e `idcategory` com restrições.
 ```
+CREATE FUNCTION products_update_validate()
-CREATE FUNCTION products_insert_validate() RETURNS trigger AS $$ BEGIN
+RETURNS trigger AS $$
-    -- Verifica se foi fornecido o nome
+BEGIN
     IF new.name is null THEN
         RAISE EXCEPTION 'O nome é obrigatório';
     ELSE
         -- Converte para minúsculo e remove os espaços no início e fim new.name := lower(trim(new.name));

-        -- Verifica se o nome já existe
-        IF EXISTS (SELECT 1 FROM products WHERE new.name = name) THEN RAISE EXCEPTION 'O nome % já está em uso', new.name;
+        IF EXISTS (SELECT 1 FROM products WHERE new.name = name AND NEW.id <> id) THEN
+            RAISE EXCEPTION 'O nome % já está em uso', new.name;
         ELSE
-            -- Verifica se o nome possui algum caractere IF length(new.name) = 0 THEN
+            IF length(new.name) = 0 THEN
                 RAISE EXCEPTION 'O nome precisa ter pelo menos uma letra';
             ELSE
-                -- Verifica se foi fornecido o idcategory IF new.idcategory is NULL THEN
-                    RAISE EXCEPTION 'A categoria é obrigatória';
-                ELSE
                 -- Verifica se o idcategory fornecido existe na tabela categories IF NOT EXISTS (SELECT 1 FROM categories WHERE id = NEW.idcategory) THEN RAISE EXCEPTION 'A categoria fornecida não existe no cadastro';
-                    END IF;
                 END IF;
             END IF;
         END IF;